subscan-explorer/subscan-api-docs/source/index.html.md

 # Introduction

 Welcome to the Subscan API!
-You can use our API to access Subscan API endpoints.
+Using our APIs, we provide a simple way to access chain data of more than 10+ substrate-based networks!

-We have language bindings in Shell!
+This API reference includes all technical documentation developers need to integrate with Subscan.
+We have language bindings in Shell and the cURL command.
 You can view code examples in the dark area to the right.

-This API reference includes all technical documentation developers need to integrate third-party applications and platforms

-This API documentation page was created with [Slate](https://github.com/slatedocs/slate).
+This documentation was created with [Slate](https://github.com/slatedocs/slate).

 # Endpoints

-The endpoints corresponding to the following networks are all available
+The endpoints corresponding to the following networks are all available.

 **Live network**